aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 ## Intro

+### The history of application deployments

+- **1990s and 2000s - single physical host**: in the early days people used to hire a sysadmin to take the application code from the developers and then upload it to a physical host machine they owned.
+	- Since there was no virtualization back then, the server could only run one single server-facing process so you had one tiny application running on a physical server that probably cost $20,000.
+	- It was a complete waste of resources and very time-consuming.
+- **2000s - 2013 - VMs**: with the innovation of virtualization came virtual machines, which allowed you to run multiple guest operating systems on one single physical host server.
+This meant you could take advantage of all the CPU and resources of a single giant host machine and also deploy more applications (since each VM was secured in its own way to prevent application memory in one VM leaking over to another VM)
+- **2013 - now (containers)**: containers are sort of like virtual machines except they don't need a guest operating system or a hypervisor to run their code, making it very lightweight since they just use the underlying container engine operating system, like Docker desktop on Mac, Windows, or Linux.
+	- Containers allow for creating lightweight microservices, and are more lightweight than VMs.

+> [!NOTE]
+> The combination of distributed computing systems and packing containers on a host makes for the most efficient use of computer CPU and memory.

+Because containers are the most efficient way to use a computer's CPU and memory, it's the de facto way to deploy microservices today.

+### Why Kubernetes

+Before Docker Swarm, Docker was only able to deploy and manage containers on one server at a time.

+Kubernetes is a good container orchestration tool, that's why.

 ### How kubernetes works

 Kubernetes exists because when you're dealing with a container orchestration system where you orchestrate many containers among many different hosts, you have to deal with things like termination, graceful failover, and auto-scaling.
 Those things are extremely difficult to manually implement because there are so many things that can go wrong when creating your own auto-scaling microservice system between containers.